-An ATS is the component of recruiting software that makes searching for applicants, screening candidates, coordinating interviews, and making job offers more streamlined.
+An ATS is a component of recruiting software that makes searching for applicants, screening candidates, coordinating interviews, and making job offers more streamlined.

-As applications come in for a job opening, an ATS can automatically sort and filter them according to predefined criteria, such as previous job experience, skills required, and educational qualifications.
+As applications come in for a job opening, an ATS automatically sorts and filters them according to predefined criteria, such as previous job experience, skills required, and educational qualification.

-Since, an ATS mainly focuses on finding the best candidate for a role, this type of system is best suited for agencies or internal teams that are not a part of the onboarding process.
+Since an ATS mainly focuses on finding the best candidate for a role, this type of system is best suited for agencies or internal teams that are not part of the onboarding process.

 Some of the key features of an ATS include:

 |Job postings||Post job openings across job boards, social media networks (such as LinkedIn, Twitter, and Facebook), and career websites.|

 |Application screening and resume ranking||Enter relevant keywords so that the system can screen resumes automatically.
 Choose keywords that will identify the appropriate level of skill and experience.|

 |Candidate profiles||Centralize candidates' data, including their resume, references, manager feedback, and social media profiles.|

 |Applicant status tracking||Create unique recruiting workflows for your organization.
 The system automatically updates candidates' status as they progress through the recruiting pipeline.|